 All solicitors’ firms and barristers’ chambers desire a specific set of skills from their trainees and pupils.
 This guide explains how to self-assess your skill set, demonstrate these key skills on application forms and focus on areas you need to improve.

 Reading time: 12 minutes

 All aspiring lawyers know that most law firms look to recruit high academic achievers.
-A good degree and strong A levels are therefore a given; they show that a candidate can process high volumes of information and find solutions to the kinds of problems that clients bring to their lawyers.
+A good degree and strong A levels are therefore a given; they show that a candidate can process high volumes of information and find solutions to the kinds of problem that clients bring to their lawyers.
 A good academic record at university is also one of the ways through which a candidate may demonstrate the work ethic and discipline necessary to be a successful lawyer.

 However, academic ability is just one of several important characteristics that graduate recruiters expect candidates to demonstrate in their applications.
 But while the way to do well in one’s studies is no secret, effectively demonstrating the other key skills that recruiters want to see evidence of in applications can be more difficult.